 How To Make The Most Money As A Travel Nurse

 While the factors listed above do influence travel nurse pay, the following types of assignments almost always pay exceptionally well.
 Often times, these types of assignments are not influenced by location, specialty or shift.

 Everything else aside, if you’re looking to make the most money as a travel nurse, seek out these specific assignments:

 These assignments boast some of the highest rates in the travel nursing industry due to their urgent requirements.
 As the name suggests, these assignments require nurses to arrive at work fast -- usually within 2 weeks.
 Nurses working in these assignments may have limited options in terms of location.
 They are also typically shorter than the general 13-week assignment.

 Generally, the hospital is not experiencing a crisis situation such as a natural or man-made disaster.
 However, in some cases they are.
 For example, one agency was able to send nurses within 48 hours to provide support to hospitals treating patients in the aftermath of Hurricane Harvey.

 More often, though, facilities in need of rapid response solutions include those managing unexpected census spikes, unit openings, emergency responses, EMR upgrades, and more.
 However, some facilities may leverage flexible-length assignment options to manage patient care during short-term staff shortages.

 This type of assignment may be appealing to hospitals because they do not require the 13-week commitment that many other travel companies require.
-This means that agencies offering these type of assignments have the ability to offer travelers a larger selection of shorter and higher paying assignments.
+This means that agencies offering these types of assignments have the ability to offer travelers a larger selection of shorter and higher-paying assignments.
 A great option especially if you’re looking for a position to better fit your lifestyle.